3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.6.0 which was released on August 1, 2012.
+The current version is 1.7.0 which was released on November 9, 2012.

 Mac OS X
 ---------------